eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

         check_command        check_ipmi_sensor!/etc/ipmi-config/ipmi.cfg
       }

-   .. note:: If the ipmi plugin is configured for multiple nodes and there is not a common user/password
+   .. note:: If the IPMI plugin is configured for multiple nodes and there is not a common user/password
 			 between them, you can configure one service per each different credential, defining different ipmi-config files.